ibm-cloud-docs/vpc/vpn-using.md

 ### Use case 3: VPN advanced configuration using an FQDN
 {: #use-case-3-vpn}

 The following use case illustrates a customer that has one VPC in IBM Cloud and wants to connect their on-prem site with a single VPN gateway.
 The on-premises site VPN gateway is behind a NAT device and has no public IP address.
+In this case, you can associate an FQDN with the NATed IP address.
+You can then use this FQDN instead of an IP address when you create a VPN connection.
 The local IKE identity of the on-premises VPN gateway is the private IP address it owns.
 One FQDN is associated with the public IP address of the NAT device.

 ![VPN advanced configuration with FQDN](images/vpn-advanced-configuration.svg){: caption="VPN advanced configuration with FQDN" caption-side="bottom"}